magoyette/twee-chapbook-mode/README.md

 `twee-chapbook-mode` should be combined with `twee-mode` for complete support of Chapbook files.

+This project is now archived and no longer maintained.

 ## twee-mode features

 - Display a menu to navigate to a passage header with Imenu